-PROBLEM PROBABLE CAUSE W нат то do The unit does not work.
-The unit has not been switched on Turn the unit on The unit has no power supply.
-Check the mains supply: • isolation switch; • unit has power.
-The unit does not respond to changes in the b-touch control panel.
-The unit is running in test mode.
-Stop the test mode: in menu > Maintenance > Reset system click stop X. The device will only move from the inside to the outside.
-The unit is running in defrost mode.
-When the pressure different across the plate heat exchanger is once again correct, defrost mode will remain active for another ten minutes.
+PROBLEM PROBABLE CAUSE WHAT TO DO The unit does not The unit has not been switched on Turn the unit on work.
+The unit has no power supply.
+Check the mains supply: isolation switch; unit has power.
+The unit does not The unit is running in test mode.
+Stop the test mode: in respond to changes in menu > Maintenance > Reset system click the b-touch control stop ✗. panel.
+The unit only moves The unit is running in defrost mode.
+When the pressure different across the air from the inside to plate heat exchanger is once again correct, the outside. defrost mode will remain active for another ten minutes.
 The unit will then run in the last activated mode.
-The unit functions differently from expectations.
-The unit is operating in a special mode. • Check which mode the unit is operating in.
-(Register address 221 or b-touch menu) The unit is not circulating enough air.
-One of the inlet sections and/or the connected ventilation units is blocked.
-Remove obstacles to the inlet and discharge section.
+The unit functions dif- The unit is operating in a special mode.
+Check which mode the unit is operatferently from expecta- ing in.
+(Register address 221 or $b$ - tions. touch menu) The unit is not circu- One of the inlet sections and/or the con- Remove obstacles to the inlet and dislating enough air. nected ventilation units is blocked. charge section.